Skip to content

 """

-if subagent_type not in compiled:
+if subagent_type in compiled:

-available = ", ".join(compiled.keys())
+available = ", ".join(available_names)

 return f"Error: Unknown subagent '{subagent_type}'.
 Available: {available}"